return to homepage

 Always use two fingers under the tape measure to build in the right amount of ease.
 Except for when measuring your shoulders and rise.

-Fashion Tip Note Note: We’ll be measuring in inches.
-So if you’re doing centimeters, divide the number with 2.54 and you'll get the numbers in inches An example: If your waist measures 75 centimeters, divide it by 2.54 and you’ll get the measurement in inches.
+Fashion Tip Note Note: We’’ll be measuring in inches.
+So if you’’re using centimeters, divide the number with 2.54 and you’ll get the numbers in inches An example: If your waist measures 75 centimeters, divide it by 2.54 and you’ll get the measurement in inches.
 1 inch=2.54cm.

 Shoulder to shoulder

-Measure in a straight line from the largest points on each shoulder.
+Measure in a straight line from the outer edge from one shoulder to the other.

 Bust

-Under your arms, around the fullest part of your chest (right above your nipple bra area).
+Under your arms, around the fullest part of your chest (usually on your nipple area).
 Wrap the tape around your back and forward to the fullest part of your bust.

 Natural waist